-It’s important to have a getaway destination, a place to escape to, quickly and easily, from the congestion and pollution of a big city.
-And to spend time with children (and my surrogate family.)
+It’s important to have a getaway destination, what the Brits call “a bolthole”: a place to escape to, quickly and easily, from the congestion and pollution of a big city.
+It’s also important, for me anyway, to spend time with children.

 I remember when the kids were small, I’d say to their parents “I don’t want them to grow up.
 I want them to stay small and innocent forever.”
 Here’s the eldest boy, all grown up at 15 years old, and in full rebellion.
 Listens to rap, talks back to his parents, thinks He Knows It All and we know nothing (reminds me of me at the same age).
 Sitting on his unmade bed.
-Oh, and permanently attached to his iPhone as if it were an extension of his arm.
+Oh, and permanently attached to his iPhone, as if it were an extension of his arm.

 Here he was nine years ago at the age of 6.
 Adorable.
 Sitting on my knee.
 Knee-high to a grasshopper.
+We were really close.

 Here’s how to empty a room full of kids fast.
 Put on a DVD of an old black and white film.
 I brought the excellent 3:10 to Yuma with me.
 Not the remake with Russell Crowe and Christian Bale, but the original 1957 Western starring Glenn Ford and Van Heflin.
-Sublimely directed by Delmer Daves.
-We fired up the DVD player and as soon as the film came on the kids cried – Aaaarrrrgghhhh!!…it’s black and white!!!!
+Sublimely beautiful and directed by Delmer Daves.
+We fired up the DVD player and as soon as the film came on the kids cried – “Aaaarrrrgghhhh!!…it’s black and white!!!!”
 And ran out of the room.

 There’s a small porcelain collection that I like to revisit.
 Here’s an 18th-century cup from the north of France called “une tasse trembleuse”.